copsTvFan/cops-episode-guide/guide.md

 - (Palm Springs, CA -- 10:25 PM Home Invasion Call) 911 Communications Center
   -- A man calls in that a Mexican man pulled a gun on a him, tied him up and stole his car.
 Officer Nelson Figueroa takes the call.
-An officer chases an armed suspect; a man in a wheelchair fires on officers; a suspect refuses to drop his weapon.
+An officer chases an armed suspect Featuring Officer Steve Douglas, Sgt.
+Don Crager, Officer Erik Larson.
-- Albuquerque, NM
+- (Albuquerque, NM -- 8:57 PM Shots Fired Call) Officer Heather Hindi, Officer Cory Snyder.
+A man in a wheelchair fires on officers.
-- Lynn, MA
+- (Lynn, MA -- 11:21 AM Assault Call) Officer Michael Hanlon, Officer Gregory McCarthy.
+A suspect refuses to drop his knife and gets shot.
+This is segment 1 of CP-908.

 ## CP-1521